wade-cheng/wade-cheng.github.io/src/garden/food-reviews.typ

 The following shall contain lists of food reviews.
 This is as much for me as it is for your entertainment, so uh.
 Imperative mood incoming.

+Yi Fang in Squirrel Hill
+- hot pineapple soy milk tea: was really surprisingly delicious, actually.
+Their recommendation for 0% sugar was correct, the pineapple supplied all the sugar needed.
+(These guys's typography is really pretty too, notice how the Taiwanese regular script(?) decorating their wall is hand-painted/sharpied!)

+- strawberry latte: I GOT SCAMMED jkjk but yeah it's like, a slushi?
+I have been informed by my compatriots that it is a latte in the sense of "has milk" and not the coffee sense.
+It's quirky that something named latte has no "comes hot" option.
+  Tastes really good tbh, but very cold (I am weak to cold).
+The sugary syrupy after-texture of sugary syrupy stuff is... not the greatest though.
+Very filling; dense.

+- red bean tea: yum, talk about texture and red bean physical inclusion and literally tasting like red bean

 Things that are good:
 - Bao on Craig Street is really nice.
 I especially love their tomato beef noodles.